jdigger/git-process/README.md

 * The first time you use a GitHub feature (e.g., "`git pull-request`"), this will ask for your username and password.
 It does not store them, but instead uses them to get an OAuth2 token, which is stored in "`git config gitProcess.github.authToken`".
 * If you want to use a different integration branch other than "`master`", set the "`gitProcess.integrationBranch`" configuration value. (e.g., "`git config gitProcess.integrationBranch my-integ-branch`")
 * This tries to respond "intelligently" to the use of 'rerere'.
+* By default the first server name reported by `git remote` is used as the server/remote name.
+Since most projects only have a single remote (i.e., "origin") this works most of the time.
+But if you have multiple remotes and want to explicitly set it, use the `gitProcess.remoteName` configuration option.

 # F.A.Q. #